gastonstat/stat154/README.md

 ## 14. Tree-Based Methods (part 2)

-:speaker: __ABOUT__: We introduce decision trees, which are one the most visually atractive and intuitive supervised learning methods.
+:speaker: __ABOUT__: We introduce decision trees, which are one of the most visually atractive and intuitive supervised learning methods.
 In particular, we will focus our discussion around one kind of trees, the CART-style binary decision trees from the methodology developed in the early 1980s by Leo Breiman, Jerome Friedman, Charles Stone, and Richard Olshen.

 :book: __READING__:
 - [CSL: Splitting Nodes](https://allmodelsarewrong.github.io/tree-splits.html)